DanielSiepmann/website/source/Posts/2019/2019-05-13-typo3-plugins.rst

 Acknowledgements to `pietzpluswild GmbH <https://www.ppw.de/>`_ and `KM2 >>
 netz:innovationen.gmbh <https://km2.de/>`_ who allowed me to dive into the topic and to implement a solution for their customers.

+Also thanks to :twitteruser:`Josef Glatz <jouschcom>` for proof reading and contributing to the Blog post.
+He also motivated me to finish this post.

 Checked for TYPO3 Versions
 --------------------------